Forest Stewardship Coached Planning

 - October 5 – November 30, 2017

 - *Except the first night, 10/5, when class will start at 5:30

 Thursday evening sessions will be held in the conference room at the DNR Northwest Region Office, 919 N Township St, Sedro Woolley, WA 98284.

 Cost is per individual or couple from the same household/ownership.
+Children are welcome and may attend at no additional cost.
 Space is limited and is first-come, first-served.
-Cancellations must be received before September 14th to be eligible for a refund and may be subject to a $10 processing fee.
+Cancellations must be received before September 22nd to be eligible for a refund and may be subject to a $10 processing fee.

 - Eight evening class sessions taught by the state’s recognized experts